tay2501/textkit/.github/PULL_REQUEST_TEMPLATE.md

 -->

 ### Code Quality
-- [ ] My code follows the project's style guidelines (ruff, black, mypy)
+- [ ] My code follows the project's style guidelines (Ruff, MyPy)
 - [ ] I have performed a self-review of my code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas (in English)
 - [ ] I have removed any debugging code, console logs, or temporary changes
 - [ ] My code follows EAFP (Easier to Ask for Forgiveness than Permission) principles where applicable
+- [ ] My code is simple, loosely coupled, and highly cohesive

 ### Testing
 - [ ] I have added tests that prove my fix is effective or that my feature works